Scattering phase shift in quantum mechanics on quantum computers: Numerics

 First we look at the readout error from the ancilla qubit used to output results for $C(t)$, assuming all other qubits operating at perfect fidelity (see Fig.\ref{FIGctQC}).
 As illustrated in Fig. \ref{fig:readout_aer}, the readout errors are seen to have a negligible impact on the final observable, continuing up to even a \(5\%\) chance of error.
 This remains consistent with the lack of improvement seen when applying measurement--error mitigation provided by mthree in Fig.~\ref{twoqubitplot}.
 This behavior is expected, as the readout errors only act on the final measurement stage, and do not affect the unitary evolution itself, whereas this observed empirical decoherence appears to occur during the circuit execution.
 Similarly, measuring single--qubit gate errors showed only modest deviations from the exact result for the error rates seen on current hardware (see Fig.\ref{fig:single_aer}), without the strong decoherence observed in other simulations.

 In contrast, the two--qubit gate errors begin to show the sharp decoherence patterns that we see when running the demos on hardware.
 Due to the number of gate operations required by this lowest--order Trotterization, even the most optimistic two--qubit error patterns realistically achievable on current hardware simulate to strongly kill off any coherent dynamics needed for evolution.
 Because of the multiple entangling gates required by each Trotter step, the total two--qubit gate count grows faster than coherent phase information can be preserved as evolution time increases causing stochastic errors to become substantially more likely.
 The simulation, Fig. \ref{fig:double_aer}, implies that at least a part of this sharp drop to near random outcomes is coming from this fight between the required relatively long circuit depth compared and the currently achievable coherence times.
+Readout errors up to 5\% and single qubit gate errors at typical hardware rates (around 0.01\% -- 0.1\%) produce only minor distortions, while the two--qubit gate errors at realistic values (around 0.25\% -- 1\%) rapidly suppress the coherent evolution once several Trotter steps are applied.
+These results indicate that, for circuits of the depth considered here, the two--qubit gate errors would need to be reduced to roughly the level of \(0.01\%\) or below for the signal to remain visible within a reasonable deviation at moderate evolution times.
+Our noise simulations allow us to estimate the approximate error levels required to preserve a visible signal in the correlator.

 We see this behavior as well when considering thermal relaxation errors in Fig.~\ref{fig:thermal_aer} throughout many different ranges of realistic gate lengths and relaxation times.
+The thermal noise simulations similarly indicate that realistic coherence times place strong limits on the usable circuit depth.
+Even for relatively optimistic parameters \((T1,T2)=(250\mu s,150\mu s)\), the signal decays rapidly once the two--qubit gate durations reach the 100--500ns range typical of current devices, indicating that substantially longer coherence times or shorter entangling gates would be required to preserve coherent evolution over multiple Trotter steps, on the order of 50ns for the two--qubit gates.

 The choice of noise rates was based on the estimated median noise rates occuring on Heron R2 and Eagle R3 systems, which were observed showing Readout Errors around \(1\%\) and \(2\%\) respectively, Single--Qubit around \(0.02\%\), Two--Qubit around \(0.2\%\) and \(0.8\%\) respectively, and Thermal around \((250\,\mu s, 150\,\mu s)\).
 IBM also provides combined noise models simulating the actual noise present on their backends.
 Interestingly, when simulated on a Heron R2 model (IBM Marrakesh) and an Eagle R3 model (IBM Brisbane), the simulated results fall substantially better than the decoherence actually observed in practice, see Fig. \ref{fig:backend_aer}.